-Students learn the importance of having a safety first attitude and the responsibilities of owners, supervisors and employees in applying safe work skills.
-From primary production to agri-retail service and input supply, businesses require detailed safety systems and programs to manage and control hazards As agribusinesses grow larger and become specialized with larger equipment, the need for customized components within a safety system increases.
-Training and certification for Workplace Hazardous Materials Information System (WHMIS 2015), updated with the Globally Harmonized System of Classification, Transportation of Dangerous Goods (TDG), for safe shipping, transporting, receiving and handling of crop protection products and Anhydrous Ammonia is also provided.
-Safety requirements for businesses covered provincially (Workplace Safety and Health Act - W210) and federally (The Canada Labour Code) is discussed.
-Students gain hands-on experience implementing a safety and health system for an employer in a group project and host a safety workshop showcasing their applied safety training.
+Students learn the importance of having a safety-first attitude and the responsibilities of owners, supervisors and employees in applying safe work skills.
+From primary production to agri-retail service and input supply, businesses require detailed safety systems and programs to manage and control hazards.
+As agribusinesses grow larger and become specialized with larger equipment, the need for customized components within a safety system increases.
+Training and certification for Workplace Hazardous Materials Information System (WHMIS), updated with the Globally Harmonized System of Classification, Transportation of Dangerous Goods (TDG), for safe shipping, transporting, receiving and handling of crop protection products and Anhydrous Ammonia is also provided while mental health safety and awareness in agricultural contexts are also discussed.